vpn1997/2048-Ai/README.md

 # Playing 2048 game with an automated bot.
 Bot uses Expectimax search with depth of 4 to find the best possible move.
-Project is still in progress.It can play upto 1024(90%) and only once i got 2048 tile , so its still not good enough.
+Project is still in progress.During testing it gave  1024 tiles all the time and 2048 tile upto <br />
+60% of the games.

-# prerequisites
+# Prerequisites
 Game theory ,Minmax,Expectimax

 # files info:
-direct.py --> Expectimax implementation(all brainy stuffs in there )
+direct.py --> Expectimax implementation(all brainy stuffs in there )<br />
-puzzle.py ---> Implementation of game(main file,run this file for demo)
+puzzle.py ---> Implementation of game(main file,run this file for demo)<br />
-logic.py ----> logic of game progress
+logic.py ----> logic of game progress<br />
-merge.py ----->helper file for merging of matrix
+merge.py ----->helper file for merging of matrix<br />